gnAsteroid/gnAsteroid/README.md

 You can use it to setup personal blogs, organisation websites, research areas, presenting newly discovered gems in the gnoland or just to experiment.
 Like gno.land, it's a kind of wiki-like platform that can link to smart-contract on Gno, with redactional and stylistic autonomy.

-gnAsteroid is a fork of the [gno.land](https://gno.land) website.
-However it doesn't intend to compete with it.
-It's made to gravitate around it using the same idea.
+gnAsteroid is built on the [gnoweb package](https://github.com/gnolang/gno/tree/master/gno.land/pkg/gnoweb) from [gno.land](https://gno.land).
+It doesn't intend to compete with it of course, since it's plugged onto the same realms (smart contracts) but asteroids are made to gravitate around gno.land using the same idea.

 # Minimal example